Sewerby Hall and Gardens

-Sewerby Hall has some beautiful gardens with a walled garden currently with a Wizard of oz theme, There is also a putting green with 18 holes for a small donation and a woodland walk.
+Sewerby Hall has some beautiful gardens with a walled garden.
+There is also a putting green with 18 holes for a small donation and a woodland walk.

 You can also look around the house.
 Quite a lot of the rooms are set out how they would have looked in the past and others have exhibitions in with interactive elements in most.
-We love the room where you can watch a video of Bridlington from the 1970’s.
+We love the room where you can watch a video of Bridlington from the 1970s.
 It has certainly changed over the years.
-There is also a play room for the kids with toys from the past including a magnificent dolls house.
+There is also a playroom for the kids with toys from the past including a magnificent doll house.

 FAQ and Further Information Sewerby Hall & Gardens

 Is there food and drink available?

 There is a cafe on-site selling hot and cold food and drinks.
 You are welcome to picnic outside but away from the cafe tables.